-Abhik Banerji is a Research Analyst based in Mumbai, India.
+Abhik Banerji is a Senior Research Analyst based in Mumbai, India.

 At the One Health Trust, Mr. Banerji served as one of the primary investigators on the cross-sectional study on values and preferences for COVID-19 self-testing which is funded by FIND and aims to determine the viability and utility of COVID-19 self-test kits in Peru, Brazil, Kenya, India, South Africa, Nigeria, Indonesia, and the Philippines.
 He is collaborating with other One Health Trust researchers on a paper on the impact of co-residence with parents-in-law on women’s empowerment and labor force participation.
 Mr. Banerji is also working on the Longitudinal Youth Learning Outcomes in India project and was a principal supervisor for the endline survey in Kurnool, Andhra Pradesh, India.
 There, he oversaw training and implementation of survey tools to collect data on learning outcomes, perceptions around gender norms, and the impact of COVID-19 on mental health across 80 villages and 4,800 children.